-A structure or part of a structure designed to accommodate motor vehicle parking spaces that are partially or completely enclosed, but not including a parking structure.
+A single-story structure or part of a structure building in a low-density residential development designed to accommodate motor vehicle parking spaces that are partially or completely enclosed, but not including a parking structure.
 Garages are typically associated with residential development.
 For the purposes of this IDO, the terms two- or three-car garages refer to the garage width, assuming side-by-side parking, not tandem parking.
-See also Parking Structure and Development Definitions for Residential Development.
+See also Parking Structure, Development Definitions for Residential Development, Front-accessed Garage, and Side-accessed Garage.